 1910 – present – mass development of casinos throughout America and eventually all over the world, particularly in the last thirty years with mega casinos in Las Vegas

-1994 – Microgaming launch the first ever online casino, followed 10 years later by the first ever ‘live dealer’ casino game and then the influx of mobile online casinos over the last few years until today.
+1994 – Microgaming launch the first ever casino online followed 10 years later by the first ever ‘live dealer’ online casino game and then the influx of mobile online casinos over the last few years until today.

 From this final point in the timeline of gambling, we can see that the most significant shift in gambling behavior today (both in terms of us as users/customers and the manufactures of these games) is the move from playing online casino games on desktop PCs to playing the same kinds of games on mobile devices, such as smartphones and tablets.